Our fire-rated or fire resistant doors can be yours in two or three days in most instances in the UK.

 - FD30: Glass, panelled and flush are usually 44-45mm in thickness, as opposed to the standard door thickness of 35mm.

 - FD60: The one hour fire-rated doors are normally 54mm.
 These are usually more expensive due to the restricted choice and the required construction methods.
 They are most commonly used in commercial settings.

 The material from which the fire door frames are constructed (for example, softwood, hardwood, or MDF), as well as its section sizes, must comply with the required standards.
 What’s more, essential hardware (ironmongery) must have its own individual test evidence to prove fitness for purpose.

 Most fire-rated door cores in the UK consist of any one of a number of materials, the actual product construction with some having a timber framing around the core and with a surface veneer while others have a lipping (measuring 5 - 20mm thick) around the core, with a veneer on top.

 For a fire-rated door to be truly effective, it must be fitted with approved intumescent strips.

-Our panel fire doors are suitable for use in both flats and houses.
-In addition to satisfying the most rigorous of fire regulations, our internal and external fire doors have to look the part and will suit just about any décor.
+Our panel fire doors are perfect for use in all types of properties and satisfy the all known fire regulations, our internal and external fire doors have to look the part and will suit just about any décor.

 Most doors are supplied in a range of materials, including white primed, oak, cherry, ash, walnut and mahogany.